drupalprojects/better_formats/README.txt

    to set the format WITHOUT having to set a value in the field.

    1. At admin/config/content/formats/settings enable "Use field default" option.
-   2. Create a text type of field on one of your content types.
+   2. Create a field on one of your entities with one of the following types: Text, Long Text, Long text with summary.
-   3. Ensure you set the "Text processing" option to "Filtered text".
-   4. Save the field.
+   3. Save the field.
-   5. Now go back and edit the field you just saved.
+   4. Now go back and edit the field you just saved.
 This is required because of how the field default value option works.
-   6. You will now see a "Text format" dropdown below your field in the "Default Value" area.
+   5. You will now see a "Text format" dropdown below your field in the "Default Value" area.
 Set the default format in the dropdown.
-   7. Save the field.
+   6. Save the field.
 Default will now be used on all new content forms for that field.

+3. Allowed format selection for each text field.

+4. Ordering of formats in Formats select box for each text field.